solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 - Switch back to the Azure Portal
 - Browse to the `PREFIX-pg-flex-eastus-16` instance
 - Under **Settings**, select **Networking**
-- Enable the **Allow public access from any Azure service within Azure to this server** checkbox
+- Ensure that the **Allow public access from any Azure service within Azure to this server** checkbox in selected.
 - Under **Firewall rules**, add an entry using the IP address you copied above
 - Select **Save**
 - Repeat for the `PREFIX-pg-flex-eastus-14` instance

-Continue with the lab steps:
+### Task 2: Add Server to pgAdmin

 - Open **pgAdmin**
 - Right-click the **Servers** node, select **Register->Server**